 Where is Blarney Castle: Blarney Castle is located just outside Cork City.
 Cork is located in the southwest of Ireland, in the province of Munster, along the River Lee and near the country’s southern coast.

 History of Blarney Castle: Built in 1446 by the powerful MacCarthy clan, Blarney Castle became iconic during Elizabethan times when its owners cleverly delayed surrendering to Queen Elizabeth I. The word “blarney” even entered the English language as a synonym for flattering talk.
 The Queen repeatedly demanded that the castle be handed over to English control, but Dermot McCarthy kept delaying with polite, diplomatic excuses – what she called “all Blarney.”
 Let’s just say there are no better people to offer the “gift of the gab” than those from County Cork!
-(Kevin is from Cork)
+(Kevin is from Cork).
+Blarney Castle is the best castle in Ireland for those into kissing stones!

 - Explore Co.
 Cork, Blarney Castle & Gardens, Charles Fort, Kinsale, Cobh with its Titanic Museum.
 Shop, sample Stout and seafood, and explore winding streets with painted shops, pubs, and cafes.
 Book this ultimate Cork Tour which includes a visit to Blarney Castle at exceptional value now!

-Don’t forget the option of booking an Irish castle tour to include the last 3 castles on this list – Rock of Cashel, Cahir Castle and Blarney Castle.
+👉 Don’t forget the option of booking a castle tour in Ireland to include the last 3 castles on this list – Rock of Cashel, Cahir Castle and Blarney Castle.

 7. Bunratty Castle – County Clare